-Kathleen Nitta is one of the early adopters of Vosaic Connect.
-Ever since she started using Vosaic Connect, she’s provided us with feedback that has been invaluable for development of our product.
-Just recently we asked her a few questions about her experience with Vosaic Connect.
+Kathleen Nitta is one of the early adopters of Vosaic.
+Ever since she started using Vosaic, she’s provided us with feedback that has been invaluable for development of our product.
+Just recently we asked her a few questions about her experience with Vosaic.

 Kathy, tell us a little bit about yourself and the work you do at Gonzaga University.

 I am pursuing a PhD in Mathematics and Science Education at Washington State University where I am currently in the final stages of my dissertation.
 I am faculty member in the Department of Teacher Education at Gonzaga University.
 At Gonzaga, I teach mathematics and science methods courses, preparing elementary and secondary pre-service teachers to meet the learning needs of students from varied socio-economic, linguistic and cultural backgrounds.
 My courses and teaching aligns with theories of practice-based teacher education.